intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 **MobaXterm** is an enhanced terminal for Windows with an X11 server, a tabbed SSH client and several other network tools for remote computing (VNC, RDP, telnet, rlogin). **MobaXterm** brings all the essential Unix commands to Windows desktop, in a single portable exe file which works out of the box and makes your Windows PC look like a UNIX environment.

 If you are already running a native Linux or client running Linux, you don't need to load MobaXterm.
-To skip  the MobaXterm installation process click [here](#33-downloading-an-ssh-key).
+Click [here](#33-downloading-an-ssh-key) to skip  the MobaXterm installation process.

 ### 3.1 Install MobaXterm